JaredCE/serverless-openapi-documenter/README.md

 #### `security`

 The `security` property allows you to specify the [Security Scheme](#securityschemes) to apply to the HTTP Request.
-If you have applied an `overallSecurityRequirement` ([see](#security-on-each-operation)) then you can either leave this field off, or to override it with a different scheme you can write it like:
+If you have applied an `overallSecurityRequirement` ([see Security on each operation](#security-on-each-operation)) then you can either leave this field off, or to override it with a different scheme you can write it like:

 ```yml
 security: